Making Rivers Better

 4. Form a citizen scientists’ discussion group

-Form an EDCP citizen scientists’ discussion group that feeds back actions needed to the EDCP.
+Form an East Devon Catchment Partnership citizen scientists’ discussion group that feeds back actions needed.
 Some possible topics could include:

 - Working with the Environment Agency and other organisations to help volunteers set objectives for their monitoring: What do they want to achieve?
 Why are they doing it?
 What do they expect to do with the data they collect?
 What do volunteers need from organisations, to help them achieve their aims with the monitoring they undertake?